 The Statement of Facts is an objective description of both the background and the legally significant facts.
 In drafting the Statement of Facts, you should review the relevant sections of the record or transcript and all supporting documents.
 For a trial court bench memo, sources of facts can include documents in the trial court file, exhibits, transcripts from previous hearings, and your own notes.
 For an appellate court bench memo, facts will primarily be from the record, the parties' briefs, and any appendices to the briefs.
-You will need to confirm, though, that the facts in the briefs and appendices are consistent with the record.
-If they are not, you should point out these inconsistencies in the bench memo.10
+Do not take the factual claims in the briefs and appendices at face value, though!
+You will need to confirm that the facts in the briefs and appendices are consistent with the record.
+If they are not, you should point out these inconsistencies in the bench memo.19

 Only those facts that are necessary in understanding the context and that are relevant to the issues before the court should be included in the Statement of Facts.
 If you draft the Statement of Facts before writing the Discussion section, it is probably a good idea to be overly-inclusive.
-You can
+You can always delete any irrelevant facts in the revising and editing process.
+If you draft the Statement of Facts after writing the discussion section, however, you can better tailor the facts to what facts you use in outlining the parties' arguments.